kuzzleio/kuzzle/doc/2/guides/main-concepts/5-realtime-engine/index.md

 ## Subscription Filters

-When a client subscribes to realtime notifications, whether in Pub/Sub or Database Notification, he can **specify a set of subscription filters**.
+When a client subscribes to realtime notifications, whether in Pub/Sub or Database Notification, they can **specify a set of subscription filters**.
 These filters allow the client to tell Kuzzle exactly **which documents they are interested in and only receive notifications about them**.

 ::: info